helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 6 - Overview of organic reactivity.md

 incorrect!
 The curved arrows in an organic mechanism ***always*** refer to the motion of *electrons*.

-## Section 6.2: A brief review of thermodynamics and kinetics
+##  6.2: A brief review of thermodynamics and kinetics

 You may recall from general chemistry that it is often convenient to illustrate the energetics of a chemical reaction with a **reaction